fluxninja/graceful-js/README.md

    */
   'x-ratelimit-remaining': string
   /**
-   * The number of seconds until the rate limit resets */
+   * The number of seconds(delta-seconds) until the rate limit resets */
-  'x-ratelimit-reset-after': string
+  'x-ratelimit-reset': string
   /**
    * Returned only on HTTP 429 responses if the rate limit encountered is the global rate limit (not per-route) */